-At any time during the cycle of starting commands, if either the starter or the recall starter feels it is not possible to produce a fair start or they are not satisfied that the start has been fair after the gun goes off, they may terminate the starting procedure.
+At any time during the cycle of starting commands, if either the starter or the recall starter feels it is not possible to produce a fair start or they are not satisfied the start has been fair after the start signal, they may terminate the starting procedure.
 This is accomplished by calling the runners up from their blocks with a command of "Stand up" (or "Roll back" or "Wheel back" in the case of wheelchair athletes), or recalling them with a second shot from the gun.
-If there has been any condition or circumstance at the starting line that could be a distraction to the athletes, it is the responsibility of the starting crew to abort the start and correct the situation, so all competitors have a fair and equitable start.
-If there is any doubt that everything is not right, it is better to bring the runners up and start again, rather than hope the situation "really was not that much of a problem".
+If there has been any condition or circumstance at the starting line that could be a distraction to the athletes, it is the responsibility of the starter crew to abort the start and correct the situation, so all competitors have a fair and equitable start.
+Many times it is something evident to at least one member of the starter crew.
+On other occasions it may be something not so obvious, but there is a distinct feeling something is not right, or something was disruptive just before the start signal.
+If there is any doubt that everything is alright, it is better to bring the runners up and start again, rather than hope the situation "really was not that much of a problem".
 The starter must always be in control and anticipate problems.
-If a noisy crowd is close to the starting line, ask that they help you out during the starting commands (e.g., "Please don't snap the shutter on the camera during the "Set" command", "Please don't kick the fence", "Please remain quiet").
-If you are courteous to the spectators, usually they will respond in kind.